-I am a professional who works in R&D in a consumer goods company.
+I am a Research & Development professional based in Newcastle Upon Tyne with a passion in teaching.
 I have a PhD in engineering from University of Edinburgh.
 I deal with tricky mathematics and physics problems every day. and have advanced degrees in both.
 I graduated from Indian Institute of Technology , Kanpur in India in 2010 with a masters degree.

 I have tutored undergraduate students in the university on their fluid mechanics courses(physics).
 In India, during my Maters years I taught a course on Mechanics of solids (Physics) for 50 students.
 I have also working experience in India, when I worked for a non-governmental organisation to tutor 10 year kids on Maths and physics for more than a year during my Undergraduate days.